yamila-moreno/pepa/README.rst

 For a community to be diverse, we should find different genders.
 All the genders.

-First of all, that implies that our community accepts that gender is not necessary binary, and everyone has the rigth to be addressed according to his/her desires.
+First of all, that implies that our community accepts that gender is not necessary binary, and everyone has the right to be addressed according to his/her desires.
 It's not only about thinking that gender should not matter.
 It matters for many people for different reasons.
 A diverse community rejoices with all points of view.

 Secondly, representativity.
 A diverse community is glad and expecting diversity in the higher possitions.
 Decissions should be taken representing the group and we can only achieve it having representation in the whole hierarchy.